dchampion/shared-mutable-state/README.md

  -> Total time in milliseconds:       183
 </pre>

-#### Discussion
+#### Analysis
-The sole difference between the <code>Unsyncrhonized</code> and <code>Volatile</code> strategies is that, in the latter, the state variable <code>current</code> is marked with the <code>volatile</code> keyword.
+The only syntactic difference between the <code>Unsyncrhonized</code> and <code>Volatile</code> strategies is that, in the latter, the state variable <code>current</code> is marked with the <code>volatile</code> keyword.
 As with the <code>Unsynchronized</code> strategy, we still see a large number of intersections and collisions, making this too a badly flawed state-transition strategy.

-The <code>volatile</code> keyword gaurantees the <i>visiblity</i> of a state change between threads, but it makes no gaurantee as to the <i>atomity</i> of the state change.
-Absent atomicity, inter-thread calls to <code>next()</code> can be interleaved, resulting in reads of state in one thread that have not yet been written in the other.
+The <code>volatile</code> keyword gaurantees the <i>visiblity</i> of a state change between threads, but it makes no gaurantee as to its <i>atomity</i>.
+Visibility is only one aspect of thread-safety.
+In order for a state change to be thread-safe, it must not only be <i>visible</i> to other threads after the state change, but <i>atomic</i> as well.

-One might wonder how it is that a state change confined to a single line of code&mdash;<code>current++</code>&mdash;can be interleaved; <i>it's one line of code, so it must be atomic, right?</i> This is actually not the case.
-At the assembly level (to which all programming language instructions ultimately reduce) <code>current++</code> requires three operations: 1) read the current value from its memory location into a processor register, 2) add 1 to it and 3) write the updated value back to the original memory location.
+There are use cases in which visibility alone is sufficient for thread safety (e.g. changing a boolean to alert other threads that some event has occurred), but these should not be confused with use cases that demand their atomicity as well.

 ### Synchronized Strategy
 #### Implementation